 Easter is a celebration of the resurrection of Jesus Christ.
 Easter is always celebrated on a Sunday; however, West Catholic will also celebrate an Easter Mass during the school week in the Easter season.

-Every day students have the opportunity during homeroom to take a break from the busyness and stresses of daily life to spend time alone with Jesus before the Blessed Sacrament.
-There are also weekly opportunities during Religion class when the Religion teachers spend class time in the chapel.
+Every day students have the opportunities to take a break from the busyness and stresses of daily life to spend time alone with Jesus before the Blessed Sacrament.
+There are also weekly opportunities during religion class when teachers bring their students to spend class time in the chapel.

-For more than 20 years, when school is in session, parents, grandparents and other members of the WC community intercede for our students and staff before the Blessed Sacrament.
+For more than 30 years, when school is in session, parents, grandparents and other members of the West Catholic community intercede for our students and staff before the Blessed Sacrament.
 It is very comforting knowing that almost every hour the students are in school they have someone praying for them.